-We all know that technology is not perfect and, at some point, can fail.
-However, there are two things that are totally unacceptable for us: losing your data or having an unauthorized access to it.
+We all know technology is not perfect and, at some point, can fail.
+However, there are two things that are totally unacceptable for us: losing your data or having unauthorized access to it.

 Because of that, since the beginning of SlicingDice's inception, we worked hard to have no single point of failure that could affect our ability to store and protect your data.

 We currently have three completely independent datacenters from different providers in different countries that operate simultaneously in high-availability configuration.

 That means two datacenters can fail and our service will continue to support data insertion and querying.

 As we use bare metal dedicated servers for cost and performance reasons, server nodes can fail at any time, so it’s absolutely necessary for us to have data redundancy and availability.

 We currently achieve a high level of redundancy and availability by:

 - Replicating our customer’s data across datacenters at least 3 times;

 - Making hourly backups and storing it on our local backup servers;

 - Storing a full daily copy of our backed up data on a remote backup service;